bakill3/maze-of-me/README.md

 - Help menu, graceful exits, and robust error handling.
 - Detailed logging of all interactions for transparency and debugging.

+### 🖥️ Performance Tuning
+- Set `LLAMA_THREADS`, `LLAMA_CTX`, and `LLAMA_GPU_LAYERS` environment variables
+  to tune the NPC model for your hardware.
+By default all CPU cores are used with a 2048 token context window and 32 GPU layers.

 ---

 ## 🛠️ Tech Stack